 Brilliant red and white flowers from late spring through summer make Salvia ‘Hot Lips’ a standout in the garden.
-It will spot flower right through the year in warmer climate zones.
+It is an evergreen perennial and will spot flower right through the year in warmer climate zones.

 This is an evergreen perennial salvia microphylla species, and it has a fast strong growth habit, once established little care is required.